AlvarBer/Persimmon/docs/src/implementation.md

 existing one.
 Creating a connection involves creating one end of the connection, both visually and logically and preparing the line that will follow the cursor.
-On the other hand modifying a connection means removing the end that is being touched.
+On the other hand, modifying a connection means removing the end that is being touched.
-This two cases can be handled by different classes, pin on the first case and connection for the last.
+These two cases can be handled by different classes, pin on the first case and connection for the last.
 Moving and finishing the connection use the same code for both.